getsentry/self-hosted/README.md

 ## Updating Sentry

 The included `install.sh` script is meant to be idempotent and to bring you to the latest version.
 What this means is you can and should run `install.sh` to upgrade to the latest version available.
+Remember that the output of the script will be stored in a log file, `sentry_install_log-<ISO_TIMESTAMP>.txt`, which you may share for diagnosis if anything goes wrong.

 ## Resources